Wyzardsleeves/autodev/README.md

 An autonomous coding agent.
 Give it a ticket and a repo; it plans, edits, runs the tests, retries on failure, and reports what it can actually prove.

+If I had more time I probably would have added more tickets for the application to accept and reject.

 Architecture and design decisions: [DESIGN.md](DESIGN.md).

 ## Setup